ilyesedina/Company-website-duties/readme.md

 # Duties of Employees app

 > Create public and private tasks(CRUD).
-You can also see your coworker's to-do list and responsibilities.
+You can also see your coworkers to-do list and responsibilities.

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication